 This application asks passengers to Europe to list the following information:

 - Date of birth

 - Passport information

 - Health and security information

 Applicants should note that the health and security section of the application will ask the applicants to provide information about their medical history and criminal records.
 The ETIAS form will also ask the applicant to provide details regarding their previous travels and/or immigration history.

 Visitors to Finland will also need to pay an application/processing fee online using a valid debit/credit card in order to complete the application process.
 Before submitting the application, Canadian citizens will have an opportunity to review the ETIAS application and correct any mistakes that might have been made while filling out the online form.

-Traveling to Finland from Canada with the ETIAS Travel authorization
+Travelling to Finland from Canada with ETIAS travel authorisation

 Finland is a country in Northern Europe which borders Sweden, Norway, and Russia.
 Nearly two-thirds of the country is covered in dense forests.
 Its capital is Helsinki and the two official languages in the country are Finnish and Swedish.